mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 # Lists unspent transaction outputs in the wallet
 bitcoin-cli listunspent

+# Private key is generated and address returned
+bitcoin-cli getnewaddress # <address>
+# If we input our generated address, wallet is opened and its private key is returned
+bitcoin-cli dumpprivkey <address>
+# Note: we cannot obtain the private key of an arbitrary address,
+# but open the wallet and return the private key
 ```

 There are much more commands, among others, we can interact with the wallet programmatically: receive, send, etc.